lbeatty1/lbeatty1.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate in the Agricultural and Resource Economics program at the University of Maryland.
-I do research at the intersection of environmental economics and empirical industrial organization.
-I will be on the 2022-2023 job market and will be available for interviews at the ASSAs.
+I am a Highmeadows Postdoctoral Fellow at the Environmental Defense Fund.
+I do research at the intersection of environmental economics and empirical industrial organization, with a particular interest in studying policy options to reduce emissions from oil and gas production.
+I received my PhD in Agricultural and Resource Economics from the University of Maryland.